 Now that you’re prepared to manage your credit wisely, go out and make good credit choices!

 Building credit on your own can feel overwhelming.
-But you don’t have to do it alone: Working with a credit repair company can be one way to get help rebuilding your credit.
+But you don’t have to do it alone: Working with a credit repair company may be one way to get help rebuilding your credit.

-These credit repair services work with you to pull and review your credit reports, identify potential errors on your credit file and give you personalized advice to improve your credit scores.
-They can even work on your behalf to identify false or fraudulent information on your report, and dispute any errors and negotiate their removal.
+Credit repair services work with you to pull and review your credit reports, identify potential errors on your credit file and give you personalized advice to improve your credit scores.